 Charles Rawlinson of Lostwithiel, Cornwall was granted a patent for a New Invented Method of Covering Roofs with Slates in 1772.
 Rawlinson had realised that the amount of slate needed to provide a weatherproof covering could be reduced by 50%, provided the joints between them were properly sealed.
 This was done by bedding slate strips in a ‘mastic’ or glaziers putty between the single lapped slates.
 Although such techniques were already in use on vernacular buildings in areas where riven stone roof tiles were in use, slate was becoming increasingly ubiquitous and patented slate roofs became a quite a popular technique.

 Frontispiece advertising Rawlinson’s Letters Patent in 1772.

 However, subsequent lack of maintenance of the bedding putty led to the failure of almost all these roofs.
-Just a handful of examples survive, and even fewer survive for use of the same technique for wall cladding.
+Just a handful of examples survive, and even fewer survive for use of butt-joined slates as wall cladding.